 A number of completely new sub-major groups, minor groups and unit groups have been introduced to ISCO-08, and several ISCO-88 groups at these levels have been merged with other groups or split into several groups.

 These changes imply a break in series between statistics based on ISCO-88 and ISCO-08 at all levels in the classification hierarchy, although there is a one-to-one correspondence between some specific groups below the major group level.
-Full tables showing all correspondences at unit group level between ISCO-88 and ISCO-08 are provided in Part IV, Correspondence Tables.
+Full tables showing all correspondences at unit group level between ISCO-88 and ISCO-08 are provided in Part IV,.
 The tables are presented in both ISCO-88 and ISCO-08 order.

 Many of the changes address concerns that ISCO-88 was seriously out of date in some areas, most notably as a result of the impact of developments in technology on professional, technical and clerical work associated with the use of computers and telecommunications.
 Some categories in ISCO-88 have therefore been merged, split or moved to reflect occupational and technological change in the labour market.
 New categories have been created to allow for the identification of new or emerging occupational groups.
 To assist time series analysis, ISCO-88 unit groups have not been split and joined to parts of other ISCO-88 unit groups, except where this was unavoidable.